 Jamie lay by the little brook listening to the small swirls of turbulence as the water rushed over and around the rocks.
 After the dry summer, the previous night’s rain had the creek singing once more.
 Jamie had an extraordinary gift of listening.
 The sounds naturally blended to his ear like a symphony.
 Sound was his medium.
 With sound he could paint the wind bending the grass, blend in the color of rustling leaves, and accent the little creatures that scurry along the forest floor.

-A variety of birds found their way into his masterpiece, and he identified each by their unique song.
-He claimed that his hearing was not so much better than others; it was just that he heard more out of the sounds, the details that normally went unnoticed.
+A variety of birds found their way into his masterpiece; he identified each by their unique song.
+He claimed that his hearing was not so much better than others; it was just that he heard more out of the sounds, the details that normally went unnoticed by those who possessed the dominant sense of sight.

 Jamie also had an acute sense of touch.
-He could feel the wind on his face and tell and what direction it was blowing from and whether it held the promise of rain.
+He could feel the wind on his face, knowing the direction it was blowing from and whether it held the promise of rain.
 And he possessed an uncanny gift for identifying things with his hands.
 But most of all he loved the feel of the sun on his face.

 Lying on his back with his hands behind his head he allowed the full brightness of the mid-day sun to bathe his youthful countenance.
 Staring up at the sky, on a bright sunny day, Jamie could just barely detect a hint of light, his only moments of respite from a world of darkness.